codatio/codat-docs/docs/get-started/libraries.md

 ### Support

 If you encounter any challenges while utilizing our SDKs, please don't hesitate to reach out for assistance.
-You can raise any issues by contacting your dedicated Codat representative or reaching out to our [support team](mailto:support@codat.io).
+You can raise any issues by contacting your dedicated Codat representative or raise a ticket with our support team through [this form](https://codat.zendesk.com/hc/en-gb/requests/new).
 We're here to help ensure a smooth experience for you.

 ### Change management